scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 - Research is becoming more data-dependent.
 - Research therefore cannot happen without software.
-- Research software relies on computational libraries.
+- Research software relies on *reliable* computational libraries.

+In some ways, software is becoming what math used to be for research.
+Lots of training for math, but very little for scientific software development.

 Software is the instrument with which we see data.
 The way we express our thoughts and reasoning about the world as